21+Licensed UAE gaming guide Responsible Gaming · About

 UAE banks block MCC 7995 (Gambling) transactions by default.
 This is a CBUAE-aligned regulatory expectation, not a system failure.
 The block exists because UAE banks don’t want to process payments to operators that, from the bank’s perspective, are facilitating an unlawful activity by UAE residents.

 Crypto does route around the block.
 So does Skrill, Neteller, MiFinity, e-wallets generally.
 They all share the same problem: they don’t change the legality of the underlying activity.
+For the full mechanics, see the MCC 7995 bank block guide.

-The actual legal route — Play971
+The actual legal route — Play971 & TrueWin

 If you want to gamble online in the UAE legally, the route is Play971 (GCGRA-licensed).
 Play971’s payment rails are direct AED card and UAE bank transfer, approved through the GCGRA licensing process.
 The MCC 7995 block doesn’t apply because the activity itself is licensed gambling, not unlicensed.